 The Navy has been procuring Virginia (SSN-774) class nuclear-powered attack submarines (SSNs) since FY1998, and a total of 38 have been procured through FY2023.
 Since FY2011, Virginia-class boats have been procured at a rate of two per year.
 Virginia-class boats procured in FY2019-FY2023 were procured under a multiyear procurement (MYP) contract.
 The Navy wants the next Virginia-class MYP contract to begin not in FY2024, but in FY2025.
 The Virginia-class design has been updated multiple times since FY1998.
 Most Virginia-class boats procured in FY2019 and subsequent years are to be built with the Virginia Payload Module (VPM), an additional, 84-foot-long, mid-body section equipped with four large-diameter, vertical launch tubes for storing and launching additional Tomahawk missiles or other payloads.
 When procured at a rate of two boats per year, VPM-equipped Virginia-class SSNs have an estimated procurement cost of about \$4.3 billion per boat.
+The Navy's current ship force-level goal, which was released in December 2016, calls for achieving and maintaining a fleet of 355 manned ships, including 66 SSNs.
+Under the Navy's FY2024 30-year (FY2024-FY2053) shipbuilding plan, which includes three alternatives, the SSN force would reach a minimum of 46 boats in FY2030 and grow to 60, 69, or 63 boats by FY2053.

 The Navy's proposed budget requests the procurement of the 39th and 40th Virginia-class boats.
-The Navy's FY2024 budget submission states that one of the two boats is to be built to a special configuration referred to as the "Modified VIRGINIA Class Subsea and Seabed Warfare (Mod VA SSW)" configuration, suggesting a configuration that includes a capability for conducting seabed warfare missions.
-The two boats requested for procurement in FY2024 have an estimated combined procurement cost of \$9,427.6 million (i.e., about \$9.4 billion).
-Programmed costs for Virginia-class boats programmed for procurement in FY2025 and FY2026 suggest that the procurement cost of the Mod VA SSW boat requested for procurement in FY2024 is roughly \$5.1 billion, and that the procurement cost of the other boat requested for procurement in FY2024 is roughly \$4.3 billion.

-The two boats requested for procurement in FY2024 have received \$2,297.7 million in prior-year advance procurement (AP) funding.
-The Navy's proposed FY2024 budget requests the remaining \$7,130.0 million needed to complete the boats' estimated combined procurement cost.
+The Navy's FY2024 budget submission states that one of the two boats is to be built to a special configuration referred to as the "Modified VIRGINIA Class Subsea and Seabed Warfare (Mod VA SSW)" configuration.
+The two boats requested for procurement in FY2024 have an estimated combined procurement cost of \$9,427.6 million (i.e., about \$9.4 billion), including \$5,356.9 million for the Mod VA SSW boat and \$4,070.7 million for the other boat.
+The two boats have received a combined total of \$2,297.7 million in prior-year advance procurement (AP) funding, and the Navy's proposed FY2024 budget requests the remaining \$7,130.0 million needed to complete their estimated combined procurement cost.
 The Navy's proposed FY2024 budget also requests \$1,855.5 million in AP funding for Virginia-class boats to be procured in future fiscal years, \$1,360.0 million in Economic Order Quantity (EOQ) funding, which is an additional kind of AP funding that can occur under an MYP contract, and \$168.2 million in cost-to-complete (CTC) funding to cover cost growth on Virginia-class boats procured in prior years, bringing the total amount of procurement, AP, EOQ, and CTC funding requested for FY2024 to \$10,513.7 million (i.e., about \$10.5 billion).